KidSysco/type-orm-assessment/README.md

 # Type ORM Assessment

-I have never used TypeORM before, so this is just a quick assessment of the framework in TypeScript.
+This is just a quick assessment of the Type ORM framework in TypeScript, using SQL Lite locally.

-So far all this does is create a database with a single table, and then insert 1001 rows into that table.
+This program will create a database with a single User table, and then insert 1001 rows into that table.
 The first row is my name, and is hard coded, the rest are all random names.
 The new users should only insert once if no users exist yet.

 Finally I do some simple queries on the data to start searching for users.